connellsharp/ConnellsBlog/about.md

 permalink: /about/
 ---

 I mainly write web applications using **C#** and **JavaScript**.
-I'm passionate about best practices, focus on object design and aim to write clean and understandable code.
+I'm passionate about best practices and aim to write clean and understandable code.

 I'm an advocate for agile teams that build and operate quality software with CI/CD and constant refactoring.

-I like to visualise architectural boundaries and believe abstraction and encapsulation are important at all levels.

-I have a few open-source libraries I like to build on the side.
+I'm a visual learner - you'll often find me drawing boxes and arrows.

 ## This Site